'Mary Queen Of Scots' Is A Case Study On How Political, Human Narratives Get Crafted

 It's not pretty.
 The romance comes only in the failing.
 When Kirkus reviewed the 1935 edition, it noted Zweig seemed determined to bleed the legend from the legend: "Human, yes, but disillusioning."
 That seems to have been a place Zweig was comfortable; his keenest insights are the follies, the theater of politics, a powerless populace that knows better than to buy it.
 And much admiration for Mary comes not from action, but reaction — refusal to give in to a destiny that, he hints often, she might have seen coming.

 Given Mary's famous blunders, one could think he was extending too much credit, but there's little danger of that.
 His attitude toward both queens veers from clamoring sympathy to a patronization that edges past ironic remove into something more brittle.
 (Zweig is no stranger to arch generalities and purple prose, but there's a veritable sea of asides like, "In spite of their superlative traits these two women remained women throughout, and were unable to overcome the weaknesses inherent in their sex.")
 It's a reminder that Mary, Queen of Scots is history-as-history, a book as much about its own context as about an execution 300 years ago.
-That archness signals a time capsule, except that the rhetoric around women in power has changed so little it's hard to consign even his most hyperbolic misogyny to the past — both deeply antiquated, and too immediate to dismiss.
+That archness signals a time capsule, except that the rhetoric around women in power has changed so little it's hard to consign even his most hyperbolic misogyny to the past — both deeply antiquated and too immediate to dismiss.

 There's also the potential echoes of the author.
 Zweig left Austria for England in 1934; writing this book as Nazis rose to power at home, Zweig may have watched events unfolding with the same sense of doom he ascribes to Mary.
 Her flight from Scotland is written in a different tenor than say, Bothwell.
 Zweig described how seeking refuge recategorized him as political object, a supplicant in England: "of the outlaws," he wrote, "of the men without a country."
 It colors the inevitability he sees in Mary Stuart, the frantic letter-writing and escapes under cover of night, looking in vain for safety in a world of politics.